tylergross97/pdx_somatic_variant_calling/README.md

 ./scripts/test_data_download.sh
 ```

 Note that the fastq files for testing are located in the 'tests/data/fastp_input/synthetic_pdx/' directory.
 There are two samples, pdx70 and pdx90.
 The 70 and the 90 refer to the percentage of human reads in the pdx sample.
 In other words, pdx70 contains 30% mouse contamination and pdx90 contains 10% mouse contamination.
-The synthetic fastq files were generated using the 'scripts/simulate_pdx_reads.sh' script which I provided for your reference to see how the test files were generated.
+The synthetic fastq files were generated using the 'scripts/simulate_pdx_reads.sh' script which I provided for your reference

 ## Planned Updates